 A lot of people worry about the perceived damage that medications can have on the liver.
-Most drugs however, including HIV drugs, are actually easily filtered without causing problems.
+Most drugs however, including HIV drugs, are actually easily processed without problems.

 Nevirapine is particularly associated with liver toxicity and the information leaflet that comes with your meds includes a ‘black box’ warning.
-Liver toxicity has also been reported with efavirenz.
-Ritonavir and tipranavir (due to the higher ritonavir dose) are also linked to liver toxicity.
+Liver toxicity has also been reported with efavirenz, ritonavir and tipranavir (due to the higher ritonavir dose).

 The following factors can increase the risk of liver complications from HIV treatment.

 - Viral hepatitis: hepatitis A, B or C (or other liver disease).

 - Use of other drugs, including recreational drugs, that are toxic to the liver.

 - Gender: women are more prone to liver problems with HIV drugs.